District Conservation Technician

 Required:

-● Bachelor’s degree or nearing completion of a Bachelor’s degree, or equivalent experience in environmental science, natural resources, agronomy, crop science, or a related field.
+Bachelor’s degree in environmental science, natural resources, agronomy, crop science, or a related field, or equivalent experience.

-● Excellent writing skills, including technical writing and the ability to communicate compellingly with diverse audiences.
+Excellent writing abilities, including technical and scientific writing, with the ability to communicate clearly and compellingly to diverse audiences.

-● Ability to conduct fieldwork, including physical tasks such as site assessments.
+Ability to conduct fieldwork, including physical tasks associated with site assessments.

 Preferred: